 Clean your child's genital area thoroughly with each diaper change.

-Pat her skin dry – never rub it.
+Pat their skin dry – never rub it.

-If your child seems prone to diaper rash, spread a thin layer of protective ointment on her bottom after each diaper change.
+If your child seems prone to diaper rash, spread a thin layer of protective ointment on their bottom after each diaper change.

 Don't use powders or cornstarch because the particles can be harmful to a child's lungs if inhaled.
 Also, some experts think cornstarch can make a yeast diaper rash worse.